victorcodess/blog/clvf7vqfs000o09kxewb5c7rz.md

 The `AdvancedMarker` component provides a more customizable alternative to the standard `Marker` component.

 The `AdvancedMarker` component allows for extensive customization of the marker's appearance and behavior.
-Developers can apply custom styles, including complex layouts, backgrounds, borders, and shadows, to the marker using JSX/TSX, CSS classes or inline styles.
+You can apply custom styles, including complex layouts, backgrounds, borders, and shadows, to the marker using JSX/TSX, CSS classes or inline styles.

 To use the `AdvancedMarker` component, it is necessary to add a custom `mapId` to the map options.
-The `mapId` prop in the `Map` component specifies the ID of the Google Map being rendered.
+[The `mapId` prop in the `Map` component specifies the ID of the Google Map being rendered.](https://developers.google.com/maps/documentation/get-map-id#:~:text=Create%20a%20map%20ID,-A%20map%20ID&text=You%20can%20create%20map%20IDs,Create%20New%20Map%20ID%20form.)
 This prop is particularly useful when working with styled maps or when multiple maps are present on the same page.

 This example renders an `AdvancedMarker` with custom styles and an SVG element: